Our Story

 Raised in rural southern Kentucky, George’s journey began at 18 when he joined the U.S. Army, serving multiple deployments and in the Bosnian War.
 When stationed in Germany, he met Peggy, a native nursing student.
 Later they married in Denmark, then moved to the U.S. in 1998.

-Although living in the suburbs had its perks for their young children, George talked about his dream of country living and owning livestock to produce their own goods - much to Peggy's surprise.
+Although living in the suburbs had its perks for their young children, George talked about his idea of country living and owning livestock to produce their own goods - much to Peggy's surprise.
 Driven by a dream, they found the perfect place for their family.

 The Earls Family Today